Smog and Emissions Testing in Washington

 Certain motor vehicles are exempt from smog checks in Washington at this time.
 These include:

-- Motor vehicles less than five years old or more than 25 years old.
+- Motor vehicles less than five years of age or older than 25 years of age.

 - Vehicles with a model year of 2009 and newer.